 I grew up as an urban kid in Buffalo, NY in the 1950s.
 This was before the time when families took long vacation trips across the country.
-But excursions to state parks and beaches and to visit friends in other towns was not uncommon.
-My father had friends named Sherman who lived in Perry, NY.
+But many middle class urban families got out of the city during the summer, maybe to a family cottage.
+My father had friends who lived in Perry, NY.
 He had worked on their farm during the 1930s.
-They later moved into the town of Perry and we visited them in the summer, sometimes stay for a week.
-I especially picnics at nearby Letchworth State Park because there was a lot to explore there along the Genesee River gorge with its three waterfalls.
+They later moved into the town of Perry and we visited them in the summer, staying for a week.
+I especially enjoyed picnics at nearby Letchworth State Park because there was a lot to explore there along the Genesee River gorge with its three waterfalls.

-The Shermans had adult children actually cloer to my parents’ age but also a boy about a year older than me called Buster, and it was fun to do things with him.
-He liked to be naked up in the bedroom we shared in the back of second floor, which was a warm room.
-We even slept naked, which was my first experience do so.
-One day we were asked to hike out into a field at the end of town and gather raspberries.
+One day we were asked to hike out into a field at the edge of town to gather raspberries.
 While in the field in a grove of trees that shielded us from being seen by people driving down the road Buster proposed that we get naked.
 We did, and I enjoyed the boldness of this experience.

-On the way home from our last visit to the Shermans we stopped at the farm of another family my father knew.
+On the way home from our last visit in Perry we stopped at the farm of another family my father knew.
 There was a boy named Roy a few years older than me who invited me to go swimming in the nearby creek.
 Lack of a bathing suit was not an issue.
 We could skinny-dip, he said, if the girls didn’t come.